naftis/tuplabotti-skeleton/README.md

 ### Adding commands

 Commands are supposed to be added to `./src/commands/` as _.ts_ files.
-You can use `Greeter.ts` as an example of a ICommand function.
+You can use `./src/commands/Greeter.ts` as an example of a ICommand function.

 When you have finished creating your command, you can add it to `./src/command.ts` to `getCommand()` function, which returns a list that Tuplabotti iterates through when starting to listen for messages.